Taxation in the United Arab Emirates

+Taxation in the United Arab Emirates flows through the Federal Tax Authority.
+The nation has a 5% value added tax on many goods, an excise tax on certain categories of products, and a corporate tax rate of up to 9%.

 History

 Since the discovery of oil in the UAE in the mid-1960s, the UAE federal and local governments had no incentive to levy direct taxes.
 Local governments received royalties from their emirate-owned oil companies, which local governments used to fund the federal government.
 Since then, the UAE is working to diversify its economy and government revenue away from oil and other hydrocarbons; with taxes being a major source for diversifying government-revenue sources.

 Responsibilities and Functions

 Tax administration: the FTA administers various taxes implemented in the UAE, including Value Added Tax (VAT), Excise Tax, and Corporate Tax.
 This includes the registration of taxpayers, collection of taxes, and processing of tax returns.

 Compliance and Enforcement: The FTA monitors compliance with tax laws through audits and inspections.
 It ensures that businesses and individuals adhere to the regulatory requirements and addresses any issues of non-compliance.

 The Federal Tax Authority (FTA) is the government agency responsible for the administration and regulation of tax laws in the United Arab Emirates (UAE).